ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 ## Quick order flows

-Customers can use one of the following methods to specify products and place a quick order.
+Customers can use one or both of the following methods to specify products and place a quick order.

 ### Customer enters individual products